Join us for an encore presentation of this popular seminar in Dallas, TX.

-Due to the popularity of the 2017 ACMT Seminar in Forensic Toxicology, ACMT is offering an encore presentation on December 13-14, 2018, in Dallas, TX.
+Due to the success of the 2017 ACMT Seminar in Forensic Toxicology, we are repeating it in 2018.

 Target Audience: physicians, pharmacists, nurses, scientists, social workers, attorneys, law enforcement, and public health specialists